 Is there a certain design process you follow?

 Tactfully finding a balance between what clients want and what they need is crucial in our industry.
 There is a series of things that come into play while creating a design.
-We start with feeding the project with the ideas, then the project begins to itself guide the way for us.
+We start by feeding the project with ideas, then the project begins to itself guide the way for us.
 Experimental yet restrained is something I like to believe works for me.

-Budget is an imperative part of a project, albeit an important one.
+Budgeting is an imperative part of a project, albeit an important one.
 In reality, a tighter budget evokes more creativity adding more value to the design.
 Every project is a new adventure and discovery!